 for some choice of a collection of Frobenius stable flags $(\mathcal{F}_v)_{v|p}$ and Weyl group elements $w(\mathcal{F}_v)\preceq w_v=(w_\tau)_{\tau:F_v\hookrightarrow L}$.
-Here $w_0$ denotes the longest Weyl group element and $\preceq$ denotes the usual Bruhat order. \end{conj} We point out that this conjecture would be a direct consequence of Conjecture \ref{EH:conjanalytic} (iii) and Conjecture \ref{EHconj:localglobal1}: we only need to compute the support of the coherent sheaf occurring on the right hand side of Conjecture \ref{EHconj:localglobal1}.
-However, if we restrict attention to the $\mathcal{A}^+(G)$-eigensystems of finite slope, then this sheaf is prescribed by Expectation \ref{EHexp:parabolicinudction} (using Remark \ref{EHIversionofOS}).
-Assuming these conjectures, Conjecture \ref{conjcompanionpoints} then would be a direct consequence of Theorem \ref{thm: local companion points}. \begin{rem} The points for $w_v$ as in the Conjecture are often referred to as \emph{companion points} of the point $w_{w_0}=(\rho,(\delta_{\mathcal{F}_v}z^{\cdot\xi_v})_v)$.
+Here $w_0$ denotes the longest Weyl group element and $\preceq$ denotes the usual Bruhat order. \end{conj} We point out that this conjecture would be a direct consequence of Conjecture \ref{EHconj: coherentdescriptionoffiniteslop}: we only need to compute the support of the coherent sheaf occurring on the right hand side of Conjecture \ref{EHconj: coherentdescriptionoffiniteslop}.
+However, this support is basically computed using Theorem \ref{thm: local companion points}. \begin{rem} The points for $w_v$ as in the conjecture are often referred to as \emph{companion points} of the point $x_{w_0}=(\rho,(\delta_{\mathcal{F}_v}z^{\cdot\xi_v})_v)$.
 Note that the latter point conjecturally corresponds to (the Hecke eigensystem of) a classical automorphic form $f$.
-The $p$-adic automorphic forms in the Hecke eigensystem defined by $x_{w_v}$ are then often referred to as \emph{companion forms} of $f$. \end{rem} Under additional assumptions, so called Taylor--Wiles assumptions related to the patching construction in \ref{sec: TW patching}, this conjecture is proven in \cite[Theorem 5.3.3, Remark 5.3.2]{MR4028517}. \begin{theorem} Assume that \begin{enumerate} \item[-] $p>2$ \item[-] the CM extension $E$ of $F$ is unramified and does not contain a $p$-th root of unity. \item[-] the group $G$ is quasi-split at finite places and $K_v$ is hyperspecial if $v$ is a place of $F$ inert in $E$. \item[-] the residual Galois representation $\bar \rho$ of $\rho$ is adequate. \end{enumerate} Then Conjecture \ref{conjcompanionpoints} holds true. \end{theorem}
+The $p$-adic automorphic forms in the Hecke eigensystem defined by $x_{w_v}$ are then often referred to as \emph{companion forms} of $f$. \end{rem} Under additional assumptions, so-called Taylor--Wiles assumptions related to the patching construction in \ref{sec: TW patching}, this conjecture is proven in \cite[Theorem 5.3.3, Remark 5.3.2]{MR4028517}. \begin{theorem} Assume that \begin{enumerate} \item[-] $p>2$ \item[-] the CM extension $E$ of $F$ is unramified and does not contain a $p$-th root of unity. \item[-] the group $G$ is quasi-split at finite places and $K_v$ is hyperspecial if $v$ is a place of $F$ inert in $E$. \item[-] the residual Galois representation $\bar \rho$ of $\rho$ is adequate. \end{enumerate} Then Conjecture \ref{conjcompanionpoints} holds true. \end{theorem}